 Jimmy looked at me like I was crazy and said, “Are you at least going to take your pistol?”

 I grabbed the 9mm from my holster, sucked in my stomach, and squeezed through the space between the walls.
 I was barely able to fit through, but I did.
-As I headed for the door, I passed by a small window, and then turned quickly with my pistol ready to fire.
+As I headed for the door, I passed by a small window and then turned quickly with my pistol ready to fire.
 I made the turn and thankfully hesitated.
 Frolo was standing in the room on the other side of the open window.
 His M4 was pointed at my chest and my pistol at his face.
 We each let out a sigh of relief, and I moved to the door.
 I called Leo to dismount his vehicle and enter the building with our company snipers.

 As Leo’s squad came around the corner, I pulled the latch on the door and let them in.
-Once 3rd squad and our snipers were inside, I directed my squad to exit the building and enter the now open door to the steps.
+Once 3rd squad and our snipers were inside, I directed my squad to exit the building and enter the now-open door to the steps.
 I squeezed back through the space between the walls and grabbed my gear.
 Jimmy was there waiting for me.
 After throwing all of my stuff back on, we ran out into the alley to catch up to the rest of the guys.
 Just as we reached the bottom of the steps, a burst of AK rounds zipped over our heads into the courtyard.
 We threw ourselves down onto the cement stairs and then hauled ass as soon as the firing stopped.
 We were completely in the open on those steps, and I have no idea how neither of us was hit.

 Jarrod L. Taylor, author of No Shit Here I Am, served as an infantryman in the U.S. Army’s 10th Mountain and 25th Infantry Divisions from 2000 – 2009 followed by a short stint in the Army Reserve until mid-2010.
-During that time, he deployed to Uzbekistan and Afghanistan in 2001/02, Horn of Africa in 2003, Afghanistan in 2004/05, and Iraq from 2007/09.
-He received a BA in History from Eastern Illinois University in 2013, a Master of Arts in Education and an Education Specialist degree from University of the Cumberlands in 2019 and 2021.
+During that time, he deployed to Uzbekistan and Afghanistan in 2001/02, the Horn of Africa in 2003, Afghanistan in 2004/05, and Iraq in 2007/09.
+He received a BA in History from Eastern Illinois University in 2013, a Master of Arts in Education, and an Education Specialist degree from the University of the Cumberlands in 2019 and 2021.
 He continues to serve his community as an educator, working to change instructional practices to meet the needs of individual students.
 Jarrod resides in Shelbyville, Kentucky, with his high school sweetheart, Theresa, and their two children, Jacob and Claire.